kmeshavkin/rxmask/README.md

 ### Import just `Parser` class and provide it with required props yourself
 It's useful if you want to just parse value according to any mask, detached from any actual input element.

+Note that under the hood class stores previous value, so if you want to just parse string once, you need to reinitialize class every time and it will assume that previous value was empty string (this is subject to change along with options for class).

 Options for class constructor will be provided later.

 ### <a name="params"></a>Options
 These options can be provided both to `Parser` class itself and as `<input>` tag properties:
-* `mask` - mask, should include `symbol`, otherwise user will not be able to type any characters.
+* `mask` - mask, should include `placeholderSymbol`, otherwise user will not be able to type any characters.
-* `rxmask` - regex mask (if `rxmask` is present, `mask` will be ignored), symbols in square brackets will be parsed as symbols for user input, any other symbol will be parsed as mask symbol.
+* `rxmask` - regex mask (if `rxmask` is present, `mask` will be ignored), characters in square brackets will be parsed as characters for user input, any other character will be parsed as mask symbol.
-* `symbol` - mask symbol, specifies character that will be replaced in mask with user input.
+* `placeholderSymbol` - symbol, that specifies character that will be replaced in mask with user input.
-* `allowedSymbols` - characters allowed to be used in this input.
+* `allowedCharacters` - characters allowed to be used in this input.
 If this option is present, all other characters will be ignored when user types them.
 * `showMask` - show whole mask, part of it or not show it at all (can be any `number`, but you can also provide `true` if you use `onInput` function or script tag).

 Rest are class only options: